What is Comparative Arts?

 Music and Literature (or Philosophy)

 The seminar is divided into four main sections: the first of these deals with the preliminary questions and discusses the elements that Music and Literature have in common.
-The second deals with the relationship between Music and Literature for what concerns vocal and instrumental music.
+The second deals with the relationship between Music and Literature for what concerns vocal and Instrumental Music.
 The third, after an introductory investigation into the fundamental structural principles of the two arts, discusses the influence of Literature on Music and shows the attempts of writers and playwrights to create works on models of musical compositions.
-The fourth deals with the opposite problem, namely the influence of Literature on Music, especially as regards the so-called program music.
+The fourth deals with the opposite problem, namely the influence of Literature on Music, especially as regards the so-called Program Music.
 The seminar includes the performance of live musical examples or listening to pre-recorded music.

 Music and Visual Art

 The main theme addressed in the above seminar is represented by a careful analysis of the relationship between Music and Visual Arts as a representation of reality or the Imaginary.
 The first section therefore concerns the common elements between the various arts pertaining to visual art.
-The second part deals in particular with the relationship between Music, Painting and artistic Photography.
+The second part deals in particular with the relationship between Music, Painting and Artistic Photography.
 The third, analyzes the technical tools available to the arts in question, for example the use of color or form.
 The last part concerns the influence of Music on Painting and vice versa.
 The seminar includes the performance of live musical examples or listening to pre-recorded music.

 Music and Psychology

 The seminar aims to deal comprehensively with the relationship between musical performance and listening to music and its influence in Experimental Psychology, in particular Imagery Therapy.
 The first section of the seminar concerns a brief History of Music for therapeutic purposes in the United States and Europe with reference to the various models of active and receptive Music Therapy, to Biomusic, till the Tomatis method.
 The second part of the meeting focuses on the study of the unconscious mind, on the altered states of consciousness during music listening and above all on the effects of music on emotions, on its phases (moods, feelings and emotions), on the moods according to the method by Kate Hevner.
-The third part of the seminar will be based on the general information on the imagination (historical, anthropological, psychological and similar background) which will be followed by a review of the main lines of imaginative therapies (dialogic, autogenous, active, guided, etc.) following the file rouge of the setting that is their own.
+The third part of the seminar will be based on the general information on the Imagination (historical, anthropological, psychological and similar background) which will be followed by a review of the main lines of Imaginative Therapies (dialogic, autogenous, active, guided, etc.) following the file rouge of the setting that is their own.
 In particular, it will be treated in detail the Guided Imagery and Music by Helen Bonny (GIM Therapy) and the new, innovative Fracassi´s music genre called Imaginative Music.
-The final part of the seminar will be dedicated to the reference models: pragmatic, psychodynamic and symbolic, to the clinical and non-clinical application fields of Imaginative Music with live musical examples or with pre-recorded tracks in the studio.
+The final part of the seminar will be dedicated to the reference models: pragmatic, psychodynamic and symbolic, to the clinical and non-clinical application fields of Imaginative Music with live musical examples or with pre-recorded tracks made at Fernando Fracassi Music studio.